 The education system in Australia is regulated by the Australian Qualifications Framework a national policy which is in charge of setting out and maintaining education standards provided by licensed educational bodies in Australia.

-The whole education system in Australia is divided into 10 levels.
 If you want to complete your higher education studies in Australia you need to be specific because higher education comprises 7 levels from 3 to 10.
 Postgraduate studies, on the other hand, make up the 9th and 10th level.

 Read more about the education system in Australia.